Larz60p/WorldFactBook/README.md

 The CIA World Factbook contains a plethora of information on Countries of the world, and is in public domain so you can use this information in your applications.

-This package scrapes the Factbook and stors the results in a single JSON file.
+This package scrapes the Factbook and stores the results in a single JSON file.